Commit-Thomas/Mod2Project/README.md

 ## Data Cleaning

-- Took a random sample of 1000 encounters in the hospital between the years of 2020-2022.
+- Took a random sample of 50,000 encounters in the hospital between the years of 2020-2022.
+- Crossed referenced our sample with larger data set to check for similar ratios of boroughs and zip codes. (zip code 10000 is least represented)
 - Removed time from "date" column for more utility.
 - Changed "date" column to DateTime for our visualizations.
 - Renamed "mod_zcta" to "zip_code" for legibility.